Revisit Systematic Generalization via Meaningful Learning: Meaningful Learning

 \section{Meaningful Learning}

-Learning new concepts by relating them to the existing ones is defined as a process of meaningful learning in educational psychology \citep{ausubel1963psychology,mayer2002rote}.
-The utilization of meaningful learning can encourage learners to understand information continuously built on concepts the learners already understand \citep{okebukola1988cognitive}.
-Following the same idea, we intend to examine models' systematic compositionality by exploring semantic linking, an augmentation that establishes semantic relations between primitives $\sP$ (old concepts) and their variants $\sV:=\{\sV_{\evp} ~|~ \forall \evp \in \sP\}$ (new concepts).
-To spoon-feed semantic knowledge to models for semantic linking, we propose to augment the training data by either inductive learning or deductive learning \citep{hammerly1975deduction,shaffer1989comparison,thornbury1999teach}.
-In this section, we discuss the definition of semantic linking and take ``jump" from SCAN as an example primitive to illustrate the learning scheme in Figure \ref{fig:pipeline}.
+In educational psychology, meaningful learning refers to learning new concepts by relating them to old ones \citep{ausubel1963psychology,mayer2002rote}.
+In Figure \ref{figure:ml}, intuitively, the utilization of meaningful learning can encourage learners to understand information continuously built on concepts the learners already understand \citep{okebukola1988cognitive}.
+Following this, we intend to examine models' systematic compositionality by exploring semantic linking that establishes semantic relations between primitives (old concepts) and their variants (new concepts).
+We propose to spoon-feed semantic knowledge to models for semantic linking in two ways, that is, inductive learning and deductive learning \citep{hammerly1975deduction,shaffer1989comparison,thornbury1999teach}.
+In this section, we discuss the process of semantic linking and take ``\textit{jump}" from SCAN as an example primitive to illustrate the learning scheme.

-\subsection{Semantic Links}
+\subsection{Semantic links}

-We aim to achieve systematic generalization by exposing semantic links such as lexical variants, co-hyponyms, and synonyms. \emph{Lexical Variant} refers to an alternative expression form for the same concept. \emph{Co-hyponym} is a linguistic term to designate a semantic relation between two group members belonging to the same broader class, where each member is a hyponym and the class is a hypernym \citep{lyons1995linguistic}. \emph{Synonym} stands for a word, morpheme, or phrase that shares exactly or nearly the same semantics with another one.
-We provide an example and a detailed description in Appendix.
+We focus on three semantic relationships, namely, \emph{lexical variant}, \emph{co-hyponym}, and \emph{synonym}.
+Lexical Variant refers to an alternative expression form for the same concept.
+Co-hyponym is a linguistic term to designate a semantic relation between two group members belonging to the same broader class, where each member is a hyponym and the class is a hypernym \citep{lyons1995linguistic}.
+Synonym stands for a word, morpheme, or phrase that shares exactly or nearly the same semantics with another one.
+We provide an example in Figure \ref{figure:ml} and a detailed description in Appendix \ref{appendix:sl}.

-\subsection{Inductive Learning}
+\subsection{Inductive learning}